phthom/hc/6-HybridCloudLab.md

 Watson Tone Analyzer detects the tone from the words that users enter into the Guestbook app.
 The tone is converted to the corresponding emoticons.

-1. If not done in previous lab, install the IBM Cloud (ibmcloud) [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) to access IBM Cloud public on your virtual server :
+1. **If not done in previous lab**, install the IBM Cloud (ibmcloud) [command line interface](https://console.bluemix.net/docs/cli/reference/bluemix_cli/get_started.html#getting-started) to access IBM Cloud public on your virtual server :

       `curl -sL https://ibm.biz/idt-installer | bash`